Yeah, I know that song! Came out a few years ago right? Maybe seven or eight? WRONG. You are now OLD.

-1998 which is now (or nearly, depending on when you’re reading this) 20 BLOODY YEARS AGO, was a strange year in British music.
+1998 which is now 20 BLOODY YEARS AGO, was a strange year in British music.

 Britpop was running on empty with Oasis lying low after the backlash to Be Here Now and Pulp moving on with the dark This is Hardcore.
 In pop, the Spice Girls were entering their final year before splitting with Christmas chart-topper ‘Goodbye’, while the dance scene offered up little new other than Fatboy Slim’s big beats.

 However, despite a lack of an overlying musical narrative, this didn’t mean that there weren’t some absolutely huge bangers bestowed upon us by the musical gods (and just be thankful nu-metal didn’t go fully mainstream until 1999).

 Feast your ears on these beauties, which were released as long ago now as Chic’s disco classic ‘Le Freak’ was back in 1998.

 Sadly, Des Lynam’s ’If’, which reached number 45 in December, just missed out on the cut.

 Click here to listen to the whole lot on Spotify

 If nothing else that was good had happened in 1998 - if the world had endured a mass famine ending in a giant nuclear war which wiped out all life on Earth - then when the aliens arrive many millennia from now, they would have searched through the wreckage, pieced together a timeline, put this song on the only stereo which still worked and declared that 1998 must have been the greatest year in the history of the human race, for it saw the general worldwide release of ‘Save Tonight’.
 It does not need words to explain why this song is amazing, for words will not do it justice.
 Put a log, on the fi-yah and give it a spin and marvel at its majesty.

 2. Ms Lauryn Hill - ‘Doo Wop (That Thing)’